 I’m Steffi.
-I have been with the Earthbox Inn & Spa for 10 years.
+I have been with the Earthbox Inn & Spa for over a decade.
 I write this blog, I take care of groups, I am the resident Jackie of All Trades.
 A couple of years ago I fell in love.
 Hard.
 With a single Dad from Kirkland.
 For the first year of us dating, we saw each other only every other weekend.
 Until I moved to Kirkland last year, we had never seen each other on a Wednesday.

 Late last year, when visiting our friend Laura, the owner of the Earthbox Inn & Spa, sipping coffee on her patio, watching whales swim by, we decided to get married.
 On South Beach, on the first full moon of the New Year.
 Yes, we decided to get married on a beach in the Pacific Northwest, in January.
 San Juan Island is in a rain shadow, which doesn’t mean we never have slashing rain, nine-foot waves and 70 miles an hour winds, especially in January.
 Don and I started joking that we are registered with REI and our wedding color is Gore-Tex.
 The kids were worried.

 South Beach is San Juan Island’s longest beach.
 The sun sets to your right over the snowy tops of the Olympic Mountains, while the moon rises to your left above Cattlepoint Lighthouse.
 Besides astonishing beauty, you’ll see bald eagles, otters, seals, sea lions, Orcas and every sea bird you have ever heard of.
 There is magic here and you can feel the power of Mother Nature.

 We applied for a marriage license with San Juan County, online for $61.
 There is a three-day waiting period and once you apply you can marry under that license for the next 60 days.